sidnarayanan/PandaAnalysis/README.md

 ## Running an analysis
-The analysis framework is heavily integrated with the MIT T3/T2.
+The analysis framework is heavily integrated with HTCondor resources at MIT.
-In princple it can also run on SubMIT, but it gets tricky (submission is on one node, stageout is on another).
+There are three running options:
-Until the T3 drives are visible from submit.mit.edu, or I figure out remote condor submission (still debugging this...), let's assume you only run on the T3/T2.
+- Using only the T3 (`export SUBMIT_CONFIG=T3`).
+This is used by `check` and `submit` since local filesystem access is needed.
-For most vanilla analyses, this is fine, as a typical analysis takes ~2 hours, and the failure rate on the T3 is essentially zero (much higher on SubMIT).
+- Using the T3 with opportunistic flocking to the T2 (`export SUBMIT_CONFIG=T2`).
+This is default for analysis jobs.
-To run only on the T3, set `export SUBMIT_CONFIG=T3`; to include the T2, do `export SUBMIT_CONFIG=T2`.
+- Using the entire SubMIT grid (`export SUBMIT_CONFIG=SubMIT`).
+This is failure-prone due to the heterogenity of the grid, but with aggressive resubmission, can be useful for CPU-intensive tasks.
+Instructions for this are below.

 For what follows, I assume you're in `$CMSSW_BASE/src/PandaAnalysis/T3`.